 Work with the CityEngine Web Viewer panes

 The CityEngine Web Viewer panes give you additional tools for interacting with the Web Scene.
 They are located in the top right header area.
 Click one of the pane buttons to show that pane and hide the others.
 The Information pane is shown automatically when you select an object.

-The Layers pane lets you work with layers within a Web Scene.
+The Layers pane allows you to work with layers within a Web Scene.
 You can show and hide layers and split the view to compare two sublayers side by side.
-For example, a redevelopment layer might be a sublayer of redevelopment data and sublayer of built data and lets you see the differences side by side.
+For example, a redevelopment layer might be a sublayer of redevelopment data and a sublayer of built data which allows you to see the differences side by side.

 - To hide a layer, click the Visibility button .